lanl/ldrd_neat_ml/README.md

 git clone git@github.com:lanl/ldrd_neat_ml.git
 ```

-To install the project, clone the repository and install
-the package, core dependencies, and optional dependencies
+Install the project, core dependencies,
-by calling:
+and optional dependencies by calling:

 ```
 python -m pip install -v ".[dev]"

-## writing a `.yaml` input file for OpenCV detection
+## Writing a `.yaml` input file for OpenCV detection

 The workflow takes as input a `.yaml` configuration file with information on where to find the input image data for blob detection; save the